PearlMillingCompany/intro-to-sqlite/README.md

 The database `foo.db` contains one table named `user`.

 Use DB Browser to explore this database before you write any code!

+Get all users - /all

+Create a new user - /create

+Update a user's name, given an id - /update

+Delete a user by id - /delete